jorissimaitis/jorissimaitis.github.io/_pages/projects1.md

     <div class="project-details">
       <h3>May 2024 - Sept 2024</h3>
       <p>
-      For consultancy project with Razbio, I developed a simple and accessible sheet-based LCA tool to estimate the carbon footprint of organic broccoli production vs. commercial methods.
+      For q consultancy project with Razbio, I developed a simple and accessible sheet-based LCA tool to estimate the carbon footprint of organic broccoli production vs. commercial methods.
       </p>
       <a href="javascript:void(0);" onclick="toggleDetails('project10')">-</a>
     </div>